derekmwright/htemel/README.md

 # htemel

-Pronounced like "HTML," **htemel** is a Go library for generating web documents using pure Go functions, avoiding traditional templating languages.
+Pronounced like "H-temel", **htemel** is a Go library for generating web documents using pure Go functions, avoiding traditional templating languages.
 The library is designed for extensibility, making it easy to add custom functionality or support for bespoke web components.

 ## Installation